lf1-io/padl/docs/sources/usage/stages.md.txt

 unbatch >> classify
 ```

-The Transforms in the preprocess and postprocess stages process single *items* whereas the transforms in the forward stage process *batches*.
+The Transforms in the preprocess and postprocess stages process single *items* whereas the Transforms in the forward stage process *batches*.

 Continue in the {ref}`next section <apply>` to learn how to apply transforms to data for inference, evaluation and training.